breaktoprotect/xlsx-delta-sync/initial-simple-prd.md

 (Done) Orphaned records to ignore "Retired" status.
 Generate diff report to ignore records without a valid record (based on config.py).
 Orphaned records to not display any contents - just ID.
 (Done) Add a check for config.py.
 If a mapping is done, column on either side must exist in SOT or TGT else fatal error and exit program.
-(Done) Improvement: diff report generation to ignore records without proper unique ID prefix

-- Bug: Records untouched are displayed in the logs.
+(Done) Improvement: diff report generation to ignore records without proper unique ID prefix (Done) Bug: Records untouched are displayed in the logs.
 This is due to duplicates

 # Features to add

 (Done) Feature to detect TGT orphaned records (i.e. SOT don't have those records thus unable to update the TGT).

-- Feature: Duplicate detection as duplicates can cause alot of issues.
+(Done) Feature: Duplicate detection as duplicates can cause alot of issues.

 - Dry run mode (?)